Shan24-stack/digital-literacy-project/README.md

 - Practising professional email communication
 - Understanding and raising awareness about cybercrime

-All work is documented here and in the written Project Report inside the `report` folder.
+All work is documented here and in the written Project Report inside the `reportProject_Report.pdf` folder.

 ---